MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 ![Image showing ai generated topic properties in a topic card.](../media/knowledge-management/ai-generated-topic-properties-km.png)

 The properties are identified from the files and pages that are part of the evidence the AI gathered for identifying the topic.
 Alternate names and acronyms are sourced from these files and pages.
 The short description is sourced from these files and pages, or from the internet through Wikipedia.
 The source file, page, or Wikipedia article is referenced alongside the suggested properties.
 People are suggested based on their active contributions (for example, edits) to the files and pages.
 A reference to the number of contributions from a particular person provides a hint as to why the person has been identified.
-Files, pages, and sites are ranked based on whether they are central to the topic, or whether they can give an overview or introduction to the topic.
+Files, pages, and sites are ranked based on whether they're central to the topic, or whether they can give an overview or introduction to the topic.

-It’s possible to improve the quality of topics in an organization by adding the correct alternate names and descriptions, and recommending people, files, pages, and related topics that are relevant for others in the company to learn more about the topic.
+It’s possible to improve the quality of topics in an organization by adding the correct alternate names and descriptions, recommending people, files, pages, and related topics relevant for others in the company to learn more about the topic.

 Editing or creating a topic is like editing or publishing a SharePoint page.
 Learn how to [edit an existing topic](edit-a-topic.md).
-If the AI did not discover topics that are important to the organization, they can [create new topics](create-a-topic.md) in Viva Topics.
-Users can [save a topic as draft](save-topic-as-draft.md) if they are not ready to publish it.
+If the AI didn't discover topics that are important to the organization, they can [create new topics](create-a-topic.md) in Viva Topics.
+Users can [save a topic as draft](save-topic-as-draft.md) if they aren't ready to publish it.

 > [!Note]
 > While information in a topic that is gathered by AI is [security trimmed](topic-experiences-security-trimming.md), the topic description and people information manually added when editing an existing topic is visible to all users who have permissions to view topics.

 ### Contribution guidance

-To make contributions to Viva Topics inclsuiv and helpful, keep the following in mind:
+To make contributions to Viva Topics inclusive and helpful, keep in mind:

 - Contributions should avoid acronyms or other “insider” terms